0xblackbird/cth/README.md

   -w WORDLIST, --wordlist=WORDLIST
                         The wordlist that is going to do the job (default:
                         "/usr/share/wordlists/rockyou.txt")
-  -t NUM, --type=NUM    Type of the hash that you want to crack -v, --verbose         Turn on verbosity mode
+  -T NUM, --type=NUM    Specify the hash type, use "-L/--list" for more info -v, --verbose         Turn on verbosity mode
-  --list                Display all the hash types and exit
+  -L, --list            Display all the hash types and exit
 ```